 1. Automated Moderation

-When it comes to text, automated moderation can screen for keywords that are deemed as problematic.
+When it comes to text, automated moderation screens for keywords that are deemed as problematic.
 More advanced systems can spot conversational patterns and relationship analysis too.

 2. Pre-Moderation